jtjacques/mturk-manage/README.md

 The *ID* column shows the truncated `HitId`.
 Selecting this link displays the task specific and Assignment management options, detailed in the *Manage Assignments* section.
 Despite the truncated display, either a partial or complete `HitId` can be used as the search parameter.

 For externally hosted tasks, using an [`ExternalQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html), the a *(Preview)* link is displayed next to the task title, allowing the task to be easily accessed and viewed.
-The task is linked as it would be from Amazon Mechanical Turk (including additional URL parameters such as `assignmentId=ASSIGNMENT_ID_NOT_AVAILABLE`), however it is not presented in an `iframe`.
+The task is linked as it would be from Amazon Mechanical Turk (including additional URL parameters such as `assignmentId=ASSIGNMENT_ID_NOT_AVAILABLE`).

 For tasks which have assignments available an *(MTurk)* link is shown, allowing the task to be easily found and viewed on Amazon Mechanical Turk.